 Uganda Country Report

 The same under-funding, corruption, and politicisation that has impaired the Ugandan police in combating increasing violent crime has likely also undermined past-improvements to counter-terrorism efforts.
-Western intelligence co-operation and a lack of local Islamist affiliates contribute to keeping successful large IED attacks , although Uganda's participation in the AMISOM mission means it remains an aspirational target for Al-Shabaab.
+Western intelligence co-operation and a lack of local Islamist affiliates contribute to preventing successful large IED attacks , although Uganda's participation in the AMISOM mission means it remains an aspirational target for Al-Shabaab.
 Since its July 2010 attacks in Kampala, Al-Shabaab and its proxies have focused their attacks on neighbouring Kenya.
 There is an increased risk of attacks on security forces by 'traditional kingdom' militants in the southwest, and of armed raids into western Uganda by DRC-based militants, facilitated by growing co-operation with Ugandan criminal networks.